kuleuven/mango-portal/Readme.md

 ## iRODS Python based portal

-### Technical:
-- backend framework: Flask
-- frontend framework: Vue.js (but not too much)
-- code organisation: Flask blueprints for making things modular
-- leverage the irods-Python client
-- if available and desirable, talk directly to Elastic search to speed up some queries and to leverage all the Lucene search goodies
-- uses its own (MySQL) database to store sessions and possibly non irods data

 ### Installation (local development mode, Linux)

 You need to have a valid and initialised iRODS environment for your account, the easiest is to install the iRODS icommands and execute the instructions from the iRODS landing page on either